Francis Nolan

-Francis J. Nolan is Professor of Phonetics at the University of Cambridge.
+Francis J. Nolan is an emeritus professor of phonetics at the University of Cambridge.

-Between 1993 and 1995 he was Secretary of the International Phonetic Association, and from 1999 to 2003 its Vice-President.
+Between 1993 and 1995 he was secretary of the International Phonetic Association, and from 1999 to 2003 its vice-president.
 He specialises in phonetics and phonology as well as in forensic linguistics.
-He was President of the British Association of Academic Phoneticians.
+He was president of the British Association of Academic Phoneticians.
 He was one of the co-editors of the 1999 Handbook of the International Phonetic Association, the other being John Esling.
 He co-designed the language of Parseltongue featured in the Harry Potter films.